 About nine million people incur sports injuries every year.
-At Texas Interventional Pain Management, board-certified physician Lewis Frazier, Jr. , MD, treats sports injuries using the most advanced non-surgical technology available today.
-If you’re ready to recover and return to your favorite activities better than before, call the Addison, Texas, office for an appointment today.
+At Tarpon Interventional Pain & Spine Care, board-certified physician Lewis Frazier, Jr. , MD, treats sports injuries using the most advanced non-surgical technology available today.
+If you’re ready to recover and return to your favorite activities better than before, call the Plano, Texas, office for an appointment today.

 Sports Medicine Q & A